UniversalDependencies/docs/_de/index.md

 ## Syntax

+This is an overview only.
+For more detailed discussion and examples, see the list of [German relations](dep/index.html).

 ### Core Arguments, Oblique Arguments and Adjuncts

 * Nominal subject ([nsubj]()) is a noun phrase in the nominative case, without preposition.